nzq42/learngit/readme.txt

-git is used for version control git is free software
+git is a distributed version control git is a free software